 Getting to Brighton Marina

 Brighton Marina is set against a backdrop of white cliffs on the East Sussex coastline, just half a mile east of the historic city of Brighton.
-Instructions on how to find the marina (by road, rail, air and bus) can be found here .
-Contact the marina here.
+Instructions on how to find the marina (by road, rail, air and bus) can be found below.
+If you need to contact the Marina you can find the details here: Contact the marina.

 The following notes are provided as a guide to approaching Brighton Marina by sea.
 Visitors to Brighton Marina should however make sure that they are aware of all navigational dangers by consulting up-to-date charts and pilot books.
 Visitors should also be aware of current Notices to Mariners and weather and tides before planning a visit.
 Brighton Marina tide tables are available showing tide heights.
 No adjustment is required for British Summer Time.
 Click here to see Brighton Marina tide tables.